 --Give the supplier and specifications of the "Syren 25" power supply

-These data were added.
+These data were added: “Each coil is powered by a Syren 25 regenerative switching power supply.
+The Syren 25 are manufactured by Dimension Engineering.
+They can provide continuously a current of 25 A with a maximum voltage of 24 V.”

 --Section V: Explain why MRI gradient frequencies other that 2 Hz were not applied as in simulation